 Reporting Requirements for Private Lenders under Generally Accepted Accounting Principles (GAAP)

-Private lenders involved in student loan accounting must adhere to Generally Accepted Accounting Principles (GAAP) when preparing financial statements.
+Private lenders involved in student loan accounting must prepare financial statements according to Generally Accepted Accounting Principles (GAAP).

 The Role of Student Loan Servicing Companies in Managing Loans